 The support is also exemplary if you compare it with its peer exchanges.
 To emphasize, the platform provides support in 7 languages!

-As of now, there is no customer care number, but they do have a support portal where you can submit your requests.
+As of now, there is no customer support care number, but they do have a support portal where you can submit your requests.
 Expect the turnaround time to be 24 hours.

 You can also use their live chat support option as shown here in the restricted operating hours.